wrbaldwin/db-week/Labs/Building_Your_First_Graph_Application_with_Amazon_Neptune.md

 *   The last output listed is for a SageMaker Notebook Instance.
 This contains a set of Jupyter Notebooks that we will use for the remainder of this lab.
 Click on the link for the SageMakerNotebook output.
 This will open the Jupyter Notebook console.
 *   Within the Jupyter Notebook console, navigate the directory tree to the Neptune/notebooks folder.
 You will see the four Jupyter Notebooks.
 Start with the 01-Setup notebook and follow the instructions carefully.

-**Note**: Make sure to delete the cloud formation stack after the workshop to delete all associated resources.
-Go to AWS Console > Cloud Formation in the same region that you created the stack in and delete the stack.
+**Note**: Make sure to delete the CloudFormation stack after the workshop to delete all associated resources.
+Go to AWS Console > CloudFormation in the same region that you created the stack in and delete the stack.

 ## Web Application (Optional)

-We have put together following sample web application that demonstrates how to setup to Neptune, issue gremlin queries and build your application.
+We have put together the following sample web application that demonstrates how to build a frontend application that consumes data from Neptune.
 Please refer to the README for further instructions to setup the application: [neptune-workshop-ui](https://github.com/triggan/neptune-workshop-ui)